 Age discrimination is just as rampant.
 Unfortunately, media portrayals of older people make them appear dependent, helpless, unproductive, or demanding.
 Most seniors are actually self-sufficient consumers with time, money, and abilities to give to society.

 How can you possibly think of aging as anything but a tremendous loss and the enemy you must fight at all costs with so much pressure to be young and beautiful?
-Believe it or not, there are many benefits to aging that you also can feel grateful for.
-And, the best of it, changing your mindset regarding aging can help you to have a more balanced perspective.
+Believe it or not, there are many benefits of being older that you also can feel grateful for.
+And, best of all, changing your mindset regarding aging can help you to reduce stress about your future.

 Dr. Laura Carstensen, director of the Stanford Center on Longevity has been studying aging for years.
 Her results show that in general, people are happier as they age.
 Despite the losses involved with older age, you are not more likely to feel depressed and alone.
 Younger people generally are more unhappy than older ones.

 Don’t get the wrong idea: older people aren’t simply happy-go-lucky.
 They have mixed and complex emotions but are generally happier.